-MGNT 4204

-Creativity and Entrepreneurship
+MGNT 4204 Creativity and Entrepreneurship 3 Credits (3-0-3)

 This course will provide both a theoretical and practical review of the creative and innovative processes within organizations and how ideas are translated into novel products and processes.
 The content will take a multilevel perspective such that we will discuss the creative process of individuals, how creativity and innovation occur within teams, and the implementation of innovative ideas at the organizational level.

-Prerequisite(s):MGNT 3165
+MGNT 4221 Social Entrepreneurship 3 Credits (3-0-3)

-MGNT 4221Social Entrepreneurship3 Credits(3-0-3)This course introduces students to the field of social entrepreneurship and the best practices of starting and growing successful mission- driven ventures.
+This course introduces students to the field of social entrepreneurship and the best practices of starting and growing successful mission- driven ventures.
 This field is rapidly garnering attention around the world from entrepreneurs, investors, philanthropists, foundations, and consulting firms.
 Social ventures aim to achieve a "double bottom line" with meaningful social returns, as well as sustainable or competitive financial returns - through their products, services and other business practices.
 This course will guide students in developing entrepreneurial solutions to educations, healthcare, environment, workforce development, international development and other large societal issues.

+MGNT 4231 Family Business Management 3 Credits (3-0-3)

-MGNT 4231Family Business Management3 Credits(3-0-3)This course explores the unique challenges and opportunities involved in owning and/or managing a family business.
+This course explores the unique challenges and opportunities involved in owning and/or managing a family business.
 By attending the class, students learn to identify and address challenges related to responsible ownership, succession, corporate governance, and family governance.
 Both family and non-family members' perspectives are explored and addressed.

-MGNT 4800Contemporary Topics in Management3 Credits(3-0-3)An elective for management majors, this course will address management topics of special interest.
+MGNT 4800 Contemporary Topics in Management 3 Credits (3-0-3)

+An elective for management majors, this course will address management topics of special interest.
 The topics may include, but are not limited to, crisis management, organizational communications and data management, compensation management, business ethics, organizational change, leadership, managing non-profits, management of risk, or case studies in management.